-Star of the week: Algol | EarthSky.org
+Algol is the Demon Star | EarthSky.org

 Winking?
 Yes.
 Algol is a known variable star, which waxes and wanes in brightness.

 There are many variable stars known throughout the heavens, but Algol might well be the most famous variable star of them all.
-This star brightens and dims with clockwork regularity, completing one cycle in 2 days 20 hours and 49 minutes.
+This star brightens and dims with clockwork regularity, completing one cycle in two days, 20 hours, and 49 minutes.
 Plus its entire cycle is visible to the eye alone.

 The early stargazers surely knew about its changing brightness and must have smiled as they named variable Algol – a strangely behaving star in a sky full of steadily shining stars – for a mythological demon.